Discover the balance of ‘hot’ and ‘cold’ foods in Chinese cuisine.

 An essential ingredient in kitchens across Asia, the versatile coconut has a range of health benefits; it also comes in a range of styles, including coconut milk, coconut water, coconut sugar and desiccated coconut.
 Go nuts for coconut in all its forms with our guide to six ways to cook with coconut.

-Most pantries would have a can of coconut milk ready to go, adding creamy richness to soups and curries.
+Most pantries would have a can of coconut milk ready to go, adding a creamy richness to soups and curries.

 With a higher coconut content, coconut cream is a richer, thicker version of coconut milk.
 It’s ideal for fruit-based desserts.